 Alison Moore m.A., LPC/MHSP

 I happily accept clients of all different races, backgrounds, religions, genders, sexual orientations, and cultures.
 I enjoy learning from each new client and believe all people are of value and importance.
-Each client brings unique life experience, special lessons, and strengths to therapy.
-I utilize both secular and Christian counseling approaches based upon client request.
+Each client brings unique life experiences, special lessons, and strengths to therapy.

 Education & Credentials: